thiagoramos23/really_practical_ecto_book/chapters/02-how-to-query.md

 SELECT * FROM products;
 ```

-This will get the same results.
-So you maybe asking yourself, well, why this people insist in having multiple ways of doing the same thing?
+This query will get the same results.
+So you may be asking yourself, why do these people insist on having multiple ways of doing the same thing?
 I will tell you next.

-I've got say that I thought the same thing but there is a pretty good explanation for that and in fact the first example without `Ecto.Query` is just a kind of syntactic sugar for you so you don't need to write the query.
+I've got to say that I thought the same thing, but there is a pretty good explanation for that and in fact the first example without `Ecto.Query` is just a kind of syntactic sugar for you so you don't need to write the query.
 Ecto is a very powerful framework and you can, pretty much, do all the queries that you need to do, even the hard ones, without ever need to write the SQL queries for it, just using the `Ecto.Query` code.

 ## Getting data without schema